schmidt73/commit-parsing/docs/laws2.md

 The following laws describe that more idea concretely.
 When defining laws, assume p represents an arbitrary parser and good represents an arbitrary parser that always succeeds.
 All laws evaluate to true.
+Applicative notation is taken from standard Haskell .

 ```sml
 val backtrackLaw   = nope <|> p = p